invoiceninja/invoiceninja.github.io/docs/selfhost.md

 * * * * * cd /path-to-your-project && php artisan schedule:run >> /dev/null 2>&1
 ```

-<p>Navigate your browser to your installation domain name address with /setup appended ie, <b>www.invoiceninja.test/setup</b> from this page you will configure your database, mailserver and the primary account user, when completed, click Submit and the app will setup your application and redirect you to the login page</p>
+<p>Navigate your browser to your installation domain name address with /setup appended i.e. <b>www.invoiceninja.test/setup</b> from this page you will configure your database, mailserver and the primary account user, when completed, click Submit and the app will setup your application and redirect you to the login page</p>

 ### Installation from git (Advanced)